Proctor Pest Control

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated Proctor Pest Control 5 out of 5 stars on Google, with 37 reviews reflecting their service track record in Canton.
+Customers have rated Proctor Pest Control 5 out of 5 stars, with 30+ reviews reflecting their service track record in Canton.

 Licensed for 2 service categories under TPCL #923620